 Another important reason to use DFM is to maximize product development time.
 Building a product is a process that takes a long time and can easily run over schedule.
 Once the product is ready to be built, any iteration of the design, whether done by the factory or the product designer, will add significant time.
 In addition to any frustration caused by the revision of the product, additional time will be spent on formal approval and updating of supplementary documentation.
 The further the product goes through the development cycle, the higher the cost of making any changes.

-RJC is a manufacturer from China, was founded at 2002.
+RJC is a manufacturer from China, was founded in 2002.
 Our slogan is “Rapid, Joyful and Creative”.
 Our services include:

 1) In-house production molds (Plastic & Die-casting)